jaydenwindle/PythonWebScraping/README.md

 $ pipenv run test
 ```

-We recommend also running the following command, which will watch for any changes to your files and then re-run the tests automatically.
-This makes things easier, since you'll see updates immediately when you save your files!
+As you're working through the project, it's highly recommended to run the following command, which will watch for any changes to your files and then re-run the tests automatically whenever you save your files.
 You can run this command once, and then look back at the terminal after you've made changes to the `scraping.py` file.

 ```
 $ pipenv run watch